 In this piece my concern is with people of colour who are looking for meaningful ways to live, love and work as free beings and those who want to be allies in the struggle against racism for social justice.

 I’d like to say that even while I may speak with feeling and conviction there is much about my thinking which is tentative emergent and provisional.

-In particular I am very aware of the generational gap between myself and the young people you are now on protest front lines against the Trump shock troops in USA confront the peaceful protests being sustained by all shades of brown and white, possibly for first time in their lives.
+In particular I am very aware of the generational gap between myself and the young people you are now on the protest front lines against the Trump shock troops in USA confront the peaceful protests being sustained by all shades of brown and white, possibly for first time in their lives.

 I speak also with my daughters in mind who are professional women in their 30s.
-It has only been since the killing of George Floyd that they have started speaking to each other about our experiences of racism.
+It has only been since the killing of George Floyd that we have started speaking to each other about our experiences of racism.
 They only became aware of structural racism when they left home to go to University.
 Until then they had no idea that they were classed by society as belonging to a disadvantaged minority.
 I have a lot to learn from this generation and younger.

-Racism is a form of trauma and we need to learn how to remain psychologically safe while at the same time as navigate the shock waves that are created by systemic racism, and our resistance to it, through meaningful conversation.
+Racism is a form of trauma and we need to learn how to remain psychologically safe while at the same time navigate the shock waves that are created by systemic racism, and our resistance to it, through meaningful conversation.

 How to we remain psychologically safe in environments that at times feel deeply unsafe?